Retail NZ sceptical Govt intervention in grocery sector will serve up cheaper prices

 Clark said the new system would incentivise the major supermarkets to "play fair".

-The Government is calling the move "a shake-up of the grocery sector" and said that it will ultimately drive cheaper prices for consumers at the checkout.
+The Government is calling the move "a shake-up of the grocery sector" and said that it would ultimately drive cheaper prices for consumers at the checkout.

 A year-long study into the grocery market by the Commerce Commission found that supermarkets in this country earn $1 million a day in excess profits because of a lack of competition.

-The study found that the sector is not giving Kiwis a fair deal, with a lack of competition to keep prices competitive.
+Its final report said the sector was not giving Kiwis a fair deal, with little competition to keep prices competitive.

-The Government has since been working on ways better govern the supermarket sector and increase competition.
-It recently announced it had appointed a grocery commissioner to police the sector and "blow the whistle" on rip-offs.

-The watchdog would be based within the Commerce Commission and review competition in the sector annually.
+A grocery commissioner has recently been appointed to police the sector and "blow the whistle" on rip-offs as part of the government's efforts to bring down grocery prices.
+The watchdog is based within the Commerce Commission and will review competition in the sector annually.

-Consumer NZ has welcomed the government's efforts to increase competition in the sector.
+Consumer NZ welcomed the new rules to increase competition in the sector.

 Earlier this year, the not-for-profit petitioned the Government to go further than the Commerce Commission's recommendations and look into regulating access to wholesale supply.
 A petition by Consumer NZ for this racked up more than 78,000 signatures.